 Now you’re aware of some of the benefits and disadvantages of biological and non-biological laundry detergent, do you know which one to choose?
 The good news is it’s quite simple to choose:

-Non-biological detergents contain fewer enzymes that bio detergent, and are ideal for washing baby’s clothes and for use in homes where sensitive skin or eczema is an issue.
+Non-biological detergents are a good choice for washing baby’s clothes and for use in homes where sensitive skin or eczema is an issue.
+Even though there isn’t much evidence the enzymes in biological detergents are to blame for skin irritation, non-bio detergents still tend to be gentler on average.

 Biological detergents are ideal for washing very dirty clothes, particularly those that tend to become stained and need a thorough clean.